 Revise and Resubmit at the American Economic Journal: Economic Policy

 Abstract: This paper explores the impact of advertising on the consumer response to news about unobserved product quality.
 Specifically, we estimate how British Petroleum’s (BP) 2000-2008 “Beyond Petroleum” advertising campaign affected the impact of the 2010 BP oil spill.
 We find that BP station margins declined by 4.2 cents per gallon, and volumes declined by 3.6 percent after the spill.
 However, consumer exposure to pre-spill advertising significantly dampened the price response in the short-run and reduced the fraction of BP stations switching brand affiliation in the long-run.
 Our results suggest that advertising provides insurance against adverse events.
 We discuss implications for private provision of environmental stewardship.

 Consumer Response to the 2010 BP Oil Spill

 Notes: This figure displays average weekly gas prices for BP and non-BP stations that do not compete with BP.
 The latter set of stations serves as the comparison group in our analysis.
 All statistics are computed from OPIS data.

-Peer Effects in the Workplace: Experimental Evidence from Malawi (with Lasse Brune and Jason Kerwin).
+Peers and Motivation at Work: Evidence from a Firm Experiment in Malawi (with Lasse Brune and Jason Kerwin).